 Between 1240 and 1247 the original course of the Frome (roughly from The Glassboat at Bristol Bridge along Baldwin and St Stevens Streets) to its current course to provide more dock space.
 The dug out section was called The New Channel.

 According to The Bristol Packet boat company the left hand section of Bristol Bridge (seen from South) is the former mouth of the Frome.
-It is undoubtedly close to the right spot but it is strange that since 1247 when the river was diverted it has survived several major rebuilds of the bridge?
+It is undoubtedly close to the right spot but it is strange that since 1247 when the river was diverted it has survived several major rebuilds of the bridge, but perhaps there is still water flowing along the old course?

 Peter Aughton in Bristol – A Peoples History (2000) has the original course of the Frome entering The River Avon to the South of this point at about the site of The Glassboat mooring.